-Avoiding these downsides ultimately depends on how you approach channel sales and who you partner up with.
+Avoiding these downsides and channel conflicts ultimately depends on how you approach channel sales and who you partner up with.
 For example, you’re still in total control over who your channel sales partners are and what your revenue share looks like.

 In short, adopting new sales channels doesn’t have to mean giving up control over your business.

-For example, as Scott points out: “At Pipedrive, we constantly work to make sure that product releases are done in a way that enables partners and resellers to sell them out of the gate, confident that we have training and assets for partners ready.”
+For example, as Pipedrive’s VP of Channels Sales & Partnerships points out: “At Pipedrive, we constantly work to make sure that product releases are done in a way that enables partners and resellers to sell them out of the gate, confident that we have training and assets for partners ready.”

 Though, of course, this does add extra costs.